DIPlib/diplib/changelogs/diplib_next.md

   This produces more consistent and meaningful values than the old `dip::Polygon:CovarianceMatrix()`, which produced different results depending on the discretization of the shape.

+- `dip::GaussFT()` has two new parameters `inRepresentation` and `outRepresentation`, which have the same function as the parameters with the same name in `dip::ConvolveFT()`: it is now possible to apply Gaussian smoothing to an image that is already in the frequency domain.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.